Google is in awe of amazing content! We’re all aware of this, right?

 2.6 Explain the Benefits

-Some people read the posts as they’re keen on learning something to help them make their lives easy.
+Some people read the posts as they’re keen on learning something to help them make their lives easier.
 Whether it’s instructions on making pancakes or a guide on increasing customer retention, your readers want results.

 Make your introduction more compelling by explaining the benefits of your content.
 How will reading your content help them to get the desired results?